epfml/disco/cli/README.md

 - clone this repository
 - `npm ci` within `discojs`, `server` and `benchmark`
 - `cd discojs; rm -rf dist; npm run build`

-## Running the benchmark

-- `cd benchmark`
-- `npm run benchmark` to run the benchmark with the default setting, to see the available flags run
-- `npm run benchmark -- --help`

 ## Custom Tasks